michael-e/email_newsletter_manager/readme.md

 The "Send" button actually is a "Save and Send" button, so it will save the entry and start the "mailing engine" with a single click.
 I think that this is what people expect this button to do.
 (The implementation in Symphony has been rather hard.)

-If you click the button, the system will prepare for sendind (e.g. count the recipients and display the number in the GUI), then wait for some seconds before actually starting the send process.
-This allows for "last minute cancelling" in case a user has not really (?) meant to really (!) send the newsletter. :-)

 There are bugs concerning HTML form button values in Internet Explorer 6 and 7 (which shouldn't be used for Symphony anyway).
 This means that:

 - You won't be able to send a newsletter in IE6 (who cares?)